tapish331/kitepilot/packages/risk-lib/README.md

 This library is intentionally framework agnostic and relies only on Pydantic for type-safe models.
 It is consumed by the `risk-svc` FastAPI application and the backtester.

+This package ships a PEP 561 `py.typed` marker so static type checkers can verify projects that depend on it.